 The worn drill bit can be related to a drill bit used by a fabrication shop for too long without sharpening or replacement.
-Therefore, it is likely that a drilled hole used in a bridge or building could have a similar appearance to Figure 3.14.
+Therefore, it is likely that a drilled hole used in a bridge or building could have a similar appearance to Figure 3.20.
 Once discovered, a new drill bit was used in conjunction with oil lubrication for the remaining drilled holes.
 The quality of this type of hole was remarkably improved.
-A photograph of the new drill bit, taken at the end of the project, is shown in Figure 3.15.
+A photograph of the new drill bit, taken at the end of the project, is shown in Figure 3.21.
 The drill bit showed no sign of discoloration or damage to the cutting surfaces.
-A typical hole formed using this new drill bit is shown in Figure 3.16.
+A typical hole formed using this new drill bit is shown in Figure 3.22.
 The smoother appearance when compared to the hole fabricated with a worn drill bit is evident.
+A standard drill was used to make the holes in the non load carrying attachment specimens.

-Figure 3.15: New Drill Bit
+Figure 3.21: New Drill Bit

-Figure 3.16: Typical Hole Drilled with New Bit
+Figure 3.22: Typical Hole Drilled with New Bit

-3.6.3 Punched Holes
+3.7.3 Punched Holes

 The punched holes were formed using a W.A.
 Whitney 790AX6 Portable Flange Press.
 The press had a 90-ton capacity and was powered by a 0.24 gpm, 1-1/8 hp, 12,000 rpm electric hydraulic pump.
 The hydraulic pump used was small by fabrication shop standards, which resulted in a slower punch process.
 For example, the average time to punch a 15/16 in. diameter hole through 1⁄2 in. thick steel was 8 sec. to 16 sec., depending on the die clearance.
-The average time to punch a 15/16 in. diameter hole through 3⁄4 in. plate was 18 sec. to 24 sec, depending on the die clearance used.
+The average time to punch a 15/16 in. diameter hole through 3⁄4 in. plate was 18 sec. to 24 sec., depending on the die clearance used.
 The slow hole forming did not affect the quality or performance of the punched hole.
-The FSEL Punch Press is shown in Figure 3.17.
+The FSEL Punch Press is shown in Figure 3.23.
 A portable flange press is often hung from a spring to allow for easy movement around the work piece.
 Since this project only used relatively light and easily moved plate material, the press was bolted to a table, and the work piece was moved to the press.

-Figure 3.17: FSEL W.A.
+Figure 3.23: FSEL W.A.
 Whitney Flange Punch Press

 New punches and dies were used for the project.
-Figure 3.18 shows the punch and die used for the largest number of holes, a 15/16 in. diameter punch with the associated 31/32 in. diameter die.
+Figure 3.24 shows the punch and die used for the largest number of holes, a 15/16 in. diameter punch with the associated 31/32 in. diameter die.
 Other punches and dies have a similar appearance.

-Figure 3.18: 15/16 in.
+Figure 3.24: 15/16 in.
 Punch with 31/32 in.
 Die (At End of Testing)